yugr/python-hate/README.md

 ## Zero static checking

-The most critical problem of Python is that it does not perform any static checks (not even missing variable definitions).
-Lack of static checking increases debugging time and makes refactoring more time-consuming than needed.
+The most critical problem of Python is complete lack of static checking (it does not even detect missing variable definitions). which increases debugging time and makes refactoring more time-consuming than needed.
 This becomes particularly obvious when you run your app on a huge amount of data overnight, just to detect missing initialization in some rarely called function in the morning.

-There is [Pylint](https://www.pylint.org) but it is a linter (i.e. style checker) rather than a real static analyzer so it is unable, by design, to detect many serious errors in programs which require dataflow analysis.
+There is [Pylint](https://www.pylint.org) but it is a linter (i.e. style checker) rather than a real static analyzer so it is unable, by design, to detect many serious errors which require dataflow analysis.
 For example if fails on basic stuff like
 * invalid string formatting (fixed [here](https://github.com/PyCQA/pylint/pull/2465))
 * iterating over unsorted dicts (reported [here](https://github.com/PyCQA/pylint/issues/2467) with draft patch, rejected because maintainers consider it unimportant (no particular reasons provided))